xcp-ng/xcp-ng-org/docs/troubleshooting.md

 ```
 ## Missing templates when creating a new VM

 If you attempt to create a new VM, and you notice that you only have a handful of templates available, you can try fixing this from the console.
-Simply go to the console of your XCP-NG host and enter the following command:
+Simply go to the console of your XCP-ng host and enter the following command:
 ```
 /usr/bin/create-guest-templates
 ```